1. Other pages in this release

 Seasonally adjusted and non-seasonally adjusted quarterly time series of UK public sector employment, containing the latest estimates.

-Estimates of total employment and private sector employment derived from the Labour Force Survey (LFS) have been revised in this release from September 2011 onwards.
+Estimates of total employment and private sector employment are derived from the Labour Force Survey (LFS) as part of this release.

-For more information on how labour market data sources were affected by the coronavirus (COVID-19) pandemic, see our Coronavirus and the effects on UK labour market statistics article.
+Read more about how the labour market data sources are affected by the coronavirus (COVID-19) pandemic in our Coronavirus and the effects on UK labour market statistics article.

 Sources